Project overview

 Project scope

-In response to the Clinical Services Plan, new and increased health services and facilities have been identified as priorities for the redevelopment, including:
+In response to the Clinical Services Plan, the redevelopment will deliver new and increased health services and facilities, including:

 - a new expanded and enhanced Intensive Care Unit